Skip to main content

 4. Liberty House Southland (1972-1983)

 Opened on July 30, 1972 (grand opening July 2, 1972) at Southland Mall in Hayward.
 Designed by architect Avner Naggar.
-With lagging sales, Amfac announced the first round of store closures, including this location.
+Its restaurant was the Anxious Grape, With lagging sales, Amfac announced the first round of store closures, including this location.
 Its final day was January 31, 1983.
 The location was leased by Emporium-Capwell, then again by Macy's.

 Exterior photo of Liberty House at Southland Mall in Hayward, California, showing the store before it transitioned to Emporium-Capwell and later Macy’s.